ShihabYasin/Android-Screen-Off/README.md

 # Android-Screen-Off
-Android Project For Shutting Off Your Device Screen
+Android Project For Shutting Off Your Device Screen Instantly.